LuckyLongre123/README_RUNNER/README.md

 ## 📖 What You'll Learn

 By the end of this guide, you'll master:
-- 🔀 **Two-Pointer Technique** - How to use slow and fast pointers for efficient traversal
+- 🔢 **Prime Number Theory** - Understanding what makes numbers prime
-- 📝 **In-Place Array Modification** - Changing arrays without using extra space
+- 🎯 **Sieve of Eratosthenes** - Ancient yet efficient algorithm for finding primes
-- 🎯 **Sorted Array Optimization** - Leveraging the sorted property for O(n) solutions
+- 🚀 **Algorithm Optimization** - Why starting from i² matters
-- 🧮 **Algorithm Design** - Understanding space-time tradeoffs
+- 🧮 **Mathematical Efficiency** - Near-linear time complexity for prime counting

 ---